URV-teacher/bmde-linux/README.md

 /ANY_FOLDER/devkitPro/libnds
 ```
 Also, create the environment variables `DEVKITPRO=/ANY_FOLDER/devkitPro`, `DEVKITARM=$DEVKITPRO/devkitARM` and
-`DESMUME="/"`
+`DESMUME="/"`.
+This last variable has a "dummy" definition because it is needed for compatibility purposes.
+Also add the
-(for compatibility purposes).
-Also add the path `$DEVKITARM/bin` into the beginning of the `PATH` environment variable.
+path `$DEVKITARM/bin` into the beginning of the `PATH` environment variable.

-You
-can do it with:
+You can do it with:
 ```shell
 PATH=$DEVKITARM/bin:$PATH
 ```
 4. Move the decompressed files of devkitARM into `/ANY_FOLDER/devkitPro/devkitARM` and the decompressed files of
    `libnds.tar.bz2` into
    `/ANY_FOLDER/devkitPro/libnds`
-5. Install `make` using your package manager and use `make` to try to compile your software.
+5. Install `make` using your package manager `sudo apt install -y make` and use `make` to try to compile your software.
 6. If the `#include <nds.h>` directive does not found the corresponding file, add the `include` folder from the `libnds`
    into the `base_rules` of devkitPro: `$(CC) -I/ANY_FOLDER/devkitPro/libnds/include/ -c myfile.c`
 7. Afterwards, if it still does not work, you will need to add the binaries of the libnds library manually into